Lori Vallow, Chad Daybell located in Hawaii, missing siblings not found

 Their vehicle was then taken away by tow truck.
 Police also executed a search warrant of their home in Princeville, Hawaii.
 The couple was detained briefly but not arrested.
 Federal authorities and eastern Idaho law enforcement aided in carrying out the warrants.

-Lori Vallow was served with a child protection order to psychically produce the two children to the Idaho Department of Health and Welfare in Rexburg, Idaho within five days or risk being subjected to civil or criminal comtempt of court, Fox 10 Phoenix reported, citing the Madison County Prosecutor's Office.
+Lori Vallow was served with a child protection order to physically produce the two children to the Idaho Department of Health and Welfare in Rexburg, Idaho within five days or risk being subjected to civil or criminal contempt of court, Fox 10 Phoenix reported, citing the Madison County Prosecutor's Office.

 The couple disappeared in November and have been wanted for questioning about the children's whereabouts.
 East Idaho News released a video of the couple walking after they were released from custody in Hawaii – giving minimal response to a reporter who insistently asked about the children’s wellbeing.